luq10/webpack-config/README.md

 # Technology

 1. ES2015+ (Babel)
-2. No any framework - only Vanila JS
+2. No framework - only Vanila JS
 3. SASS
-4. Mot Module Replacement on all SASS files
+4. Hot Module Replacement on all SASS files

 # Development